 Why is Service Discovery Crucial?

 Without service discovery, microservice architectures would be brittle and extremely difficult to operate at scale.
 It's a foundational component for building robust and elastic distributed systems.
-For instance, managing vast amounts of financial data and providing AI-powered financial insights relies on seamless communication between microservices, orchestrated by efficient service discovery.
+Service discovery enables the seamless communication that powers modern distributed applications, from financial trading platforms to global e-commerce systems.